gardener/garden-setup/docs/extended/iaas.md

     type: <gcp|aws|azure|openstack>              # iaas provider
     mode: <seed|soil>                            # optional, defaults to 'seed'
     cloudprofile: <name of cloudprofile>         # optional, will deploy its own cloudprofile if not specified
+    featureGates:                                # optional, set featureGates for the gardenlet.
+Logging is enable by default
+      Logging: true
     shootDefaultNetworks:                        # optional, overwrites defaults of .spec.networks.shootDefaults in the seed manifest
       pods: 100.96.0.0/11
       services: 100.64.0.0/13